fastlane/fastlane/README.md

 ## Use a clean status bar
 You can use SimulatorStatusMagic(https://github.com/shinydevelopment/SimulatorStatusMagic) to clean up the status bar.

+## Automatically create screenshots
+There is no optimal solution out there (yet).

+Some open source tools I found helpful:

+- **Subliminal** (https://github.com/inkling/Subliminal): Write your app interaction (e.g. taps) in Objective C. Is based on UIAutomation and is well documented.
+Currently there are some issues with the latest release of Xcode, which are partly solved in the Xcode6 branch.
+- **ui-screen-shooter** (https://github.com/jonathanpenn/ui-screen-shooter): Makes use of the normal UIAutomation code based on Javascript.
+The script basically helps you switching the device type and simulator language.
+It is based on AppleScript.
+- **rScreenshooter** (https://github.com/KrauseFx/rScreenshooter): Similar to ui-screen-shooter, but based on Ruby.

+*Deliver* automatically detects the device type of each screenshot based on its resolution.
+All you have to do is to group the screenshots by their language.
+Make sure you use the correct language codes.

 ## In progress
 These are features, which are implemented, but not yet fully tested and production ready.
 You can try it on your own risk.